sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 ### What I Did

 I downloaded Ricochet and Cryptocat and created a public PGP key and put all that information online in [a GitHub gist](https://gist.github.com/sts10/4a4e01021b3a5ad42e9b73e0abd7b7e3).
 I then linked to that gist in my the bio of my Twitter account, which is verified.
 I also downloaded Signal on my iPhone and have started to use it with some of my privacy-minded friends-- discovery of other users is pretty easy when using Signal, as it searches your phone's contacts.

+## Encrypting Your Hard Drive

+A lot of the guides I found recommend encrypting your computer's hard drive.
+As [Shelton writes](https://medium.com/@mshelton/securing-your-digital-life-like-a-normal-person-a-hasty-and-incomplete-guide-56437f127425#.dcxdkpedk):

+> **Encrypt your hard drive.** If your device is ever lost or stolen, it's easy for thieves to take data off your hard disk.
+Good news: If you have a new password-protected iPhone [your disk is already encrypted](https://support.apple.com/en-us/HT202064).
+If you have an Android Device, [it's pretty easy to encrypt your phone](https://support.google.com/nexus/answer/2844831).
+A few Android phones (in the Nexus line) are [encrypted by default](http://nexus%205x%2C%206p%2C%206%2C%209/).
+For your laptop or desktop, you can encrypt your hard drive using your operating system's native software: [FileVault for Mac](https://support.apple.com/en-us/HT204837), or [BitLocker on Windows](http://www.pcworld.com/article/2308725/a-beginners-guide-to-bitlocker-windows-built-in-encryption-tool.html).

+I actually _haven't_ done this yet (on my Mac it would mean enabling FileVault) as I'm little freaked out about straight-up forgetting my password or screwing it up in some other way, but you should consider it!
+One way to mitigate the risk of forgetting this password would be to write it down on a piece of paper and store it someplace safe.

 ## Additional Resources